Steve Williams (caddie): Adam Scott

 With Williams as his caddie, Scott finished runner-up at the 2012 Open Championship, having led by four strokes with four holes to play before bogeying them all to lose the title by one stroke to Ernie Els.
 The following year Scott won the Masters, defeating Ángel Cabrera on the second playoff hole.
-It was Scott's first major championship and the first time that an Australian golfer had won the Masters.
+It was Scott's first major championship and the first time that an Australian golfer won the Masters.

 In September 2017, Williams announced that he would no longer be working in his part-time role with Scott, saying Scott wanted to go back to having a full-time caddie from the start of 2018 onwards.
 He spent the 2017 New Zealand Women's Open on the bag of Danielle Kang.

+Williams ended a semi-retirement and caddied again for Scott in 2022 and 2023, including at the Genesis Invitational in February 2023, where Scott finished tied for 12th.
+He again caddied for Scott at the 2023 Masters, with Williams saying that it would likely be his final Masters as a caddy; Scott finished tied for 39th in the tournament.
+Dylan Dethier of Golf.com wrote that Scott used Williams like a "big-game hunter" in the final years of both of their careers, as Scott would ask Williams to carry the bag for only the most-significant tournaments rather than work as an everyday caddy.

 Controversy

 During an event in New Zealand in December 2008, Williams made news for comments about Phil Mickelson.
-According to British newspaper The Guardian he said, "I wouldn't call Mickelson a great player, 'cause I hate the prick".
-In a next-day interview with another newspaper, the New Zealand-based Star Times, Williams also said, "I don't particularly like the guy.
+According to The Guardian, he said, "I wouldn't call Mickelson a great player, 'cause I hate the prick".
+In a next-day interview with the New Zealand-based Star Times, Williams also said, "I don't particularly like the guy.
 He pays me no respect at all and hence I don't pay him any respect.
 It's no secret we don't get along either."

 On 4 November 2011, Williams made a comment that was perceived by some as being racist towards Tiger Woods.
 When asked about the comments he made after Adam Scott's win at Bridgestone, he replied: "It was my aim to shove it right up that black arsehole".
 Williams made an apology soon after.
 Tiger Woods then said Steve Williams is "certainly not racist."